ctfpilot/ctfp/README.md

 It is built to use [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) and [CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template) for preparing the challenge definitions, and ArgoCD for deploying the challenge configurations to the Kubernetes cluster.
 Here, ArgoCD continuously monitors the defined GitHub repository for changes, and automatically applies updates to the cluster.

-Static challanges are deployed as configurations for CTFd through [CTFd-manager](https://github.com/ctfpilot/ctfd-manager), while Shared challenges are deployed as single instances through ArgoCD.
+Static challenges are deployed as configurations for CTFd through [CTFd-manager](https://github.com/ctfpilot/ctfd-manager), while Shared challenges are deployed as single instances through ArgoCD.
 Instanced challenges are managed through [KubeCTF](https://github.com/ctfpilot/kube-ctf), where ArgoCD deploys deployment templates to [KubeCTF](https://github.com/ctfpilot/kube-ctf).

 Container images can be stored in any container registry, as long as the Kubernetes cluster has access to pull the images.